-Skills: Psychology is from SWADE General Rules and Trade is from p.
+Skills: Psychology is from SWADE House Rules and Trade is from p.
 14.

 Its worth a reminder that the West isn't an all-white world.
 Bigotry exists, and is a good reason to take Hindrances like Outsider, but the setting is definitely more egalitarian than in our own history.
 Common backgrounds include:

 African: Slavery was outlawed in the Union 21 years ago and the Confederacy fell 13 years ago, so most black characters will be former slaves or have parents who were.
 Most Voodooists will be from Haitian descent (Afro-Caribbean).